deadwalker10s/UrbanWiKi/README.md

 # UrbanWiKi
-A content mangement, publishing website for DUAker.
+A content mangement, publishing website for D.U.A. ker.